Isaacprogi/fetch-contextualize/README.md

 ```
 ### Passing Data
 #### Query Parameters: How to pass query parameters
-The query parameters should be put within the params object.
+When making a get request, the query parameters should be put within the params object.
 ```jsx
   fetchData(params:{
     id:"blabla",